While Juliet didn't leave behind nearly as much of herself in writing as one might hope, there are enough pieces to make fun and interesting reading!

 Autobiography, age 31

-Now let's go backwards again in time and hear from Juliet what it was like to be almost 13 years old and away at summer camp.
+Now let's go back in time to hear from Juliet what it was like to be almost 13 years old and away at summer camp.
 The time is the summer of 1975.
 The place is Camp Kinderland.
-And here are selections from Juliet's letters home to her family:
+These are selections from Juliet's letters home to her family:

 Letters from camp

-As you could read in the autobiographies, Juliet loved sports.
-She used baseball cards—the one above, for instance— as bookmarks.
-She loved the Mets.
-She loved the Islanders and would go on and on about this championship or that, about some hockey player who refused to wear a helmet, about Brian Trottier and Gretzky and Lemieux, and so on.
-She loved it so much that it even made its way into her short stories.
+As you can see in her autobiographies, Juliet loved sports.
+She loved the Mets and used baseball cards — the one above, for instance — as bookmarks.
+And she loved hockey and her Islanders.
+She would go on and on about this Stanley Cup or that, about some hockey player who refused to wear a helmet, about Brian Trottier and Gretzky and Lemieux, and so on.
+She loved hockey so much that it even made its way into her short stories.
 Here is a story she wrote about a Montreal Canadiens team that never existed except in Juliet's head.
-(The story only features a few players, but she created an entire imaginary team, complete with stats, nicknames, home towns, families...)
+(The story only features a few players, but she created an entire imaginary team, complete with stats, nicknames, home towns, and families.)

 The hockey story